 NOTE: The recipe prices are calculated by using grocery store websites.
 The actual cost of the recipe will vary depending on what ingredients you already have.

 I bet you already have these ingredients in your pantry.
-Furthermore, I want to talk about the store-bought tortillas (wraps).
+Before we begin making the tortillas, I want to talk about the store-bought tortillas (wraps).
 Below is an image that I took while grocery shopping.
 Look closely.

 Again, look carefully.
-As you can see, not only do the tortillas contain ingredients I have a hard time pronouncing, but more importantly, there are no large brown blistered circles from cooking on a high-heat surface of some sort.
+As you can see, not only do the tortillas contain ingredients I have a hard time pronouncing, but more importantly, there are no large brown blistered circles from cooking on a high-heat.

 The turkey wrap themselves have them, but there aren’t any on the real ones in the package.

-This can indicate that the factory most likely cooked these tortillas (wraps) in a low-heat setting of some sort.
+This can indicate that the factory most likely cooked these tortillas (wraps) in a low-heat setting.
 So now that you know, let’s talk about other essential tips before you attempt to make these delicious homemade tortillas.

 1.)
 Allow the dough to rest.
-When you rest the dough, it allows the gluten to relax.
-Time also lets the ingredients mesh together, eliminating any dry spots.
+Resting the dough allows the gluten to relax.
+Time also allows the ingredients to mesh together, eliminating any dry spots.

-- This recipe makes 6 tortilla wraps and since none of us have a food scale, know that one ball of dough should be able to fit inside a 1/3 measuring cup.
-Now let’s talk about tips for rolling out the dough.
+- This recipe makes 6 tortilla wraps.
+Each dough ball should fit inside a ⅓ measuring cup.
+Now, let’s discuss tips for rolling out the dough.

 - The ingredients need to be exact—to a TEE.
 For this reason, fold and mix with a nonstick spatula.
 This dough is too sticky for your hands.
 Remember, do not add any extra flour(s).